 Probate Administration | Guiding executors and beneficiaries through the court-supervised process of settling an estate. |

-Power of Attorney | A legal authorization that allows one person to make decisions and act on behalf of another in financial, medical, or personal matters. |
+Power of Attorney | A legal authorization allowing one person to make decisions on behalf of another in financial, medical, or personal matters. |

 Wills (Will & Testament Drafting) | Preparing legal documents to direct the distribution of assets after death. |